Council Tax payment problems

 From 1 April 2024, Council Tax will be payable at the full rate unless you have a Mandatory Exemption.

-Owners and landlords have to pay a charge for each day the property is unoccupied.
+Owners and landlords must pay a charge for each day the property is unoccupied.

 A tenant will only be liable for an unoccupied period if it is in the period of their tenancy and they have not moved in or have moved out before the tenancy has ended.